cbisiere/tiny-prolog2/README.md

 -> dif(x,1);
 { x#1 }
 ```
-In Prolog II+, constraints are not part of the syntax anymore.
+Starting from Prolog II version 2, constraints are not part of the syntax anymore.
 Instead, `dif` is implemented as a predefined predicate.

 ### Strings

-Strings are used as values or as comments.
+Strings are used as values or, in Prolog II, as comments.
 They must be double quoted.
 Inside a string, a double-quote must be doubled as `""`.
-Backslash `\`is a continuation character.
 Comments can appear anywhere outside of rules.
 String can have any length.
+In Prolog II+, backslash `\` is a continuation character, allowing to break long lines.

 Querying the program